ahessling/python-pricewatch/README.md

 Shops included as of the time of writing:
 - Amazon.de
 - Saturn.de
+- Mediamarkt.de (use Saturn.de provider in configuration file)

 Set up a cron job to execute the script periodically.
 This will get you informed whenever there is a price change.